Global X Health & Wellness ETF (NASDAQ:BFIT) Short Interest Up 167.9% in June

-Global X Health & Wellness ETF (NASDAQ:BFIT – Free Report) was the target of a significant increase in short interest in the month of June.
+Global X Health & Wellness ETF (NASDAQ:BFIT – Free Report) saw a large increase in short interest in the month of June.
 As of June 15th, there was short interest totalling 7,500 shares, an increase of 167.9% from the May 31st total of 2,800 shares.
-Based on an average trading volume of 1,400 shares, the short-interest ratio is presently 5.4 days.
+Based on an average daily volume of 1,400 shares, the days-to-cover ratio is presently 5.4 days.

 Hedge Funds Weigh In On Global X Health & Wellness ETF